-As well as the material type, etc, it’s important to consider the following aspects when designing a part:
+As well as the material type, etc, it’s essential to consider the following aspects when designing a part:

 - Hole depth – minimise the use of small deep holes where possible as these are risky to the integrity of your tool ( thin tools are naturally less durable and are more at risk of damage).

-- Wall Thickness – The thinner the wall, the more care is needed – thicker walls have better structural integrity and allow for a stronger design.
+- Wall Thickness – The thinner the wall, the more care is needed – thicker walls have better structural integrity and allow for a more robust design.

 - Internal radii – For this, bigger is better.
 The smaller the radius, the smaller the tool and the slower the machine.
-This makes for a less cost effective the project.
+This makes for a less cost-effective project.

 - Type of corner – Square internal corners are more costly than round corners, so opt for round as often as possible.

-- Finishing – Not only does this aesthetically finalise your design, it can also provide protection.
-At Get It Made, we opt for bead blasting and anodising to provide the ultimate finish to your product.
-While anodising provides a protective layer with a range of colour options, bead blasting essentially removes a thin layer of the material in order to ‘erase’ machining marks so your design is blemish-free.
+- Finishing – Not only does this aesthetically finalise your design, but it can also provide protection.
+At Get It Made, we opt for bead blasting and anodising to give the ultimate finish to your product.
+While anodising provides a protective layer with a range of colour options, bead blasting essentially removes a thin layer of the material to ‘erase’ machining marks, so your design is blemish-free.

 We've put together a comprehensive list of the best things you can do to reduce the cost of your parts, check it out here.

 Do Your Research